bibliocoll/JournalTouch/README.md

 On scrolling, the current letter will be highlighted (*#letterbox* is appended dynamically via jQuery).
 For configuration, see *js/local/conduit.js*.
 For this to work, be sure to have the *waypoints.min.js*-Plugin included in your *index.php*.

+### Configuring the tables of contents

+The TOCs are injected with an HTML snippet.
+Configure in the *ajax* directory.
+If for some reason you do not want links to appear, set the *config.ini* setting to false (group *toc*).
+Please note: to make sure that you really have full text access, you might want to inject an OpenURL service like SFX beforehand.
+It should be easy at least with CrossRef -- the service is already sending a valid OpenUrl ("coins" field).
+Configure for example in the *ajax* directory.

 ## Icons

 Default for an unified look are the Foundation icons [Foundation-Icons](http://zurb.com/playground/foundation-icon-fonts-3).